rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 | `**`     | exponentiation     |
 | `%`      | modulo (remainder) |

 You are probably quite familiar with these - except perhaps for integer division, exponentiation and modulo.
 Let us take some of the operators for a spin.
 Remember to carefully write the whole thing in an empty file in *VScode*.
 Do *not* copy-paste.
-Then save the file as `mathandlogic.py` and run it from the terminal.

-> Note!
-Do not call your file `math.py`.
+Then save the file as `mathandlogic.py` and run it from the terminal.Do not call your file `math.py`.
 It may bite you later.
 Just trust me on that one.

 ```python
 print("Four times two is",  4 * 2)